Five Important Proposed Changes to the FMCSA HOS Rule You Should Be Aware Of

 The Federal Motor Carrier Safety Administration (FMCSA) has proposed modifications to the current Hours of Service (HOS) rules that will increase safety standards and allow more flexibility for commercial drivers while they are on duty.
 The proposal was published on August 15th, with a 45-day comment period following.
 The changes would not interfere with driving time and continue to prevent Commercial Motor Vehicle (CMV) drivers from driving more than eight consecutive hours without a 30-minute change in duty status.
-HOS rules are implemented to make the roads safer by requiring drivers to log their driving hours with accuracy and completion and limits the number of hours a driver can drive each day, which reduces fatigued drivers.
+HOS rules are implemented to make the roads safer by requiring drivers to log their driving hours with accuracy and completion and limiting the number of hours a driver can drive each day, which reduces fatigued drivers.

 What Modifications Were Proposed?